minhazur9/coding-challenge/readme.md

 Your next step is to create an API route that will take in these inputs from a client and send back a recommendation.

 ### Database
 In this step, you will create a database schema for MongoDB to store the inputs and recommendation.
-For future iterations, you can actually integrate it with a local instance of Mongo.
+For future iterations, you can integrate it with a local instance of Mongo.

 ### Frontend
-Here you can get creative and make a frontend that a user can actually interact with to select inputs and get a recommendation.
+Here, you can get creative and make a frontend that a user can interact with to select inputs and get a recommendation.
 We would love to see this in Angular, but any frontend framework is fine.
 You can either create a separate repository or two different folders for the client and server applications.

 ### Nice to haves
 We would love to see you work with Typescript and create interfaces/types as and when necessary.
 Use Classes to help you build out each of the modules

 ### What we're looking for
  - Good, clean code that is readable by any developer.